braze-inc/braze-docs/_docs/_hidden/private_betas/create_banner_card.md

 ### Placement management

-Placements are unique per workspace.
-Each placement can be used in up to 10 campaigns.
-You can view all campaigns associated with a placement from **Settings** > **Banner Card Placements**.
+Placements are unique per workspace, and each placement can be used in up to 10 campaigns.

 Placement IDs must be unique to a workspace, and should not be edited after launch.
 Work with your developer team to define this ID, because they will need to use it during the integration.